Gravitational Lensing in the Charged NUT-de Sitter Spacetime: ELEMENTARY AND ELLIPTIC INTEGRALS

 \subsection{Elliptic Integrals}

-In Section~\ref{Sec:tr} we encountered several general elliptic integrals.
-The main purpose of this section is to demonstrate how to rewrite them in terms of elementary functions and Legendre's canonical forms of the elliptic integrals of first, second and third kind.
-Let us start by defining Legendre's elliptic integrals of first, second and third kind.
+In Sec.~\ref{Sec:tr} we encountered several general elliptic integrals.
+The main purpose of this section is to demonstrate how to rewrite them in terms of elementary functions and Legendre's canonical forms of the elliptic integrals of the first, second and third kind.
+Let us start by defining Legendre's elliptic integrals of the first, second and third kind.
 In their canonical form they read

 where $\chi$ is called the argument of the elliptic functions, $k$ is the square of the elliptic modulus and $n_{i}\in \mathbb{R}$ is an arbitrary parameter.
 In the case $\chi=\pi/2$ we refer to them as complete elliptic integrals.
-For the complete elliptic integrals one commonly omits $\chi$ in the arguments and writes the complete elliptic integral of first kind as $K_{L}(k)$.
+For the complete elliptic integrals one commonly omits $\chi$ in the arguments and writes the complete elliptic integral of the first kind as $K_{L}(k)$.
 The integrand of Eq.~(\ref{eq:PiL}) becomes singular whenever we integrate over a horizon.
-We can alleviate this probem by rewriting it as \cite{MilneThomson1972}
+We can alleviate this problem by rewriting it as \cite{MilneThomson1972}

 where